Back To Top

 Case won't suit all tastes

-This tool immediately got a big tick in our book for its more accessible price tag.
+This tool immediately got a big tick in my book for its more accessible price tag.
 Cordless stylers are often quite pricey, as you'll have seen in this guide.
-However, you can bag BaByliss’ tool for a more reasonable £180 – which is worth keeping an eye on as it's often discounted.
+However, you can bag BaByliss’ tool for a more reasonable £180, which is worth keeping an eye on as it's often discounted.
 Transporting them is also very easy, as these wire-free straighteners also come with a pretty case.

-As for the actual user experience, BaByliss’ heritage of hair tool know-how was obvious in its sleek results.
-It did require a few passes over curly hair to completely straighten it, but it did this well and left our hair with a straight finish.
+When it comes down to the actual user experience, BaByliss’ heritage of hair tool know-how was obvious in its sleek results.
+It did require a few passes over my curly hair to completely straighten it, but it did this well and left my hair with a straight finish.
 Rechargeable batteries in cordless straighteners are usually heavy, but that isn’t the case here; the 9000 doesn’t feel awkward or difficult to use.
-A ring at the base of the styler glows continuously in one of four colours, indicating how much battery life is left, which we appreciated while styling.
-Again, there are only up to 30 minutes of power in a full charge here, but this tool allows you to enjoy wire-free styling for a bit less money than other models.
+A ring at the base of the styler glows continuously in one of four colours, indicating how much battery life is left, which I found useful – and was very noticeable when comparing it to competitor tools.
+Again, you only get up to 30 minutes of power in a full charge here, but you can at least enjoy wire-free styling for a bit less money than other models.

 See our full BaByliss 9000 Cordless Hair Straightener review for an in-depth guide